ESA-RadLab/BERTCSRS/README.md

 is implemented with a strong weight on positive samples, to emphasize recall.
 The optimizer used is RAdam() and I implemented early stopping with a timeout of 3 epochs.
 See [this](Project%20info.pptx) for general info on the project.

+## Data
+In the [data/sources](data/sources) directory there are two types of files, the `All references ....xlsx` files contain the full dataset, and the `..._Screening_data.csv` files contain the subset that was manually screened and is used for training.
+When the data is processed for training or classification, two files are created, one with all the columns, and one with just the titleabstracts (and ground-truth) columns which are needed for training, because of the size of the files.
+The [data/output](data/output) directory contains the final outputs of the final classification.

 ## A note on using a remote machine
 To prevent losing all training progress when the ssh connection times out during a long-running process, I use the `screen` utility which will preserve any processes running in it when the connection drops.